theramiyer/blog/content/post/2021/can-governments-control-prices.md

 ## What is price rise

 Let us take a simple example.
 Assume that a country has 100 blocks of silver (the weight is immaterial to this example).
-Assume that the imaginary country also has a central bank, akin to the Reserve Bank of India ({{< smallcaps RBI >}}).
+Assume that the imaginary country also has a central bank, akin to the Reserve Bank of India ({{< abbr RBI >}}).
 Assume that you are a citizen of this country.

 The central bank of the country says that the total amount of money in the system is 100 rupees, out of which you have ten rupees (you are a rich person in this country; owning 10% of the total money).
 The central bank says that the total money in circulation is worth 100 blocks of silver.
 You are quick to calculate that the money you have is worth ten blocks of silver.